djbrieck/brieckspro/content/posts/visual-catalog-extending-embeded-pdf/index.md

 intended to be downloaded.
 This re introduces the problem I had orginally fixed, by not using an embeded PDF on the page.
 Mobile display of PDF especially on iPhone / iPad is particually bad, just shows one-page preview.
 This caused a real problem since before on iOS when it recieved the file download it whould just show the PDF in the browser and would show all pages.
-Now it just shows the review and now the user is now unknowing forced to have to download the PDF to get the full picuture.
-This I found un acceptable and looked for a solution.
+Now it just shows the preview and now the user is unknowingly forced to have to download the PDF to get the full picuture.
+This I found un acceptable and looked for another solution.

 ![Showing the LB Brewskis Menu rendered with JavaScript IPFS In Browser client, showing pdf download with custom header and embeded single page preview of a multipage pdf.
 To get the full pdf on mobile user has to tap the download link in the header](IPFS-InBrowser-issue.PNG)